HomereAMK/FeralPigeonGenomics/README.md

 ### Code repository for analyses conducted in Pacheco et al. (2021).

 - Please visit the [Wiki page](https://github.com/layka-pacheco/FeralPigeonGenomics/wiki) for detailed information on the individual analyses.
-- The [LaTeX](https://en.wikipedia.org/wiki/LaTeX) code used to generate the [PrePrint](https://en.wikipedia.org/wiki/Preprint) version of this manuscript is available in [`FPG--Article`](https://github.com/layka-pacheco/FeralPigeonGenomics/tree/main/FPG--Article).
+- The [LaTeX](https://en.wikipedia.org/wiki/LaTeX) code used to generate the preprint version of this manuscript is available in [`FPG--Article`](https://github.com/layka-pacheco/FeralPigeonGenomics/tree/main/FPG--Article).
 ***
 ***